TimGuite/timguite.github.io/site_pages/experience/work.md

 - Working as part of a much larger company than I have experienced before
 - EPICS Control System
 - Large scale build and deployment
+- Advanced Python, JavaScript, TypeScript, React, C/C++
 - Continuous Integration (CI) and associated tools
 - Git version control
-- Advanced Python
 - Presenting to a wide range of audiences (EPICS Collaboration vs public tours of Diamond)

-# June - August 2016 *University of Southampton*
+# June - August 2016 _University of Southampton_

 ## **Internet of Things Internship**

 After summer of second year, I had a great opportunity to experience my university from another side, working within the Electronics and Computer Science (ECS) department at Southampton.